What is Android User Interface?

 - Back

-Quick actions are nothing but functions present in the pop-up bar which become active in the presence of the visual elements/buttons on the screen.
+Quick actions are nothing but functions in the pop-up bar, which become active in the presence of the visual elements/buttons on the screen.
 It ensures that the screen remains de-cluttered and does not occupy the user’s screen space.
-These are fun to use when provided with and should be off-limits when not required
+As these are fun to use, you should only use them when required.

 #3 – Challenge of Managing an Android User Interface

 Android does not provide an inbuilt feature for dimming the status bar or the navigation area on the screen.
-For it to function the user usually touches the status bar or navigation bar and they become fully visible on the screen.
-So the bars are present but they recede to the background to let you enjoy the clear picture on the fore.
+For it to function, the user usually touches the status or navigation bar, which become obvious on the screen.
+So the bars are present, but they recede to the background to let you enjoy the clear picture on the fore.

 #4 – Let’s Begin the Challenge

-Let’s figure out how do we implement the material design on Android.
-To create an android user interface design with the material app:
+Let’s figure out how we implement the material design on Android.
+To create an Android user interface design with the material app:

 - Review the material design specification.